 The wear pattern on the bottom of your shoes can give you a glimpse into how you run.
-“Why do I wear on the outside border of my shoe” is likely the most common questions we get when discussing shoes with patients and clients.
+“Why do I wear on the outside border of my shoe” is likely the most common question we get when discussing shoes with patients and clients.

 That’s pretty important, right?
 If you’re running trails or even walking across the yard and you step onto an uneven surface you would benefit from your foot adapting to that change in surface.

 The foot transitions from supination to pronation to distribute the forces of impact.
-This generally does not shoe wear on the bottom of your shoe unless you have poor control.
+This generally does not show wear on the bottom of your shoe unless you have poor control.
 The transition from initial contact to mid stance is controlled by key muscle groups.
 If these muscle groups are weak, it allows for excessive pronation and overstretching of specific tendons and notably, your plantar fascia.

-Those same muscles that lowered your foot down now fire in reverse, or concentrically.
+Those same muscles that lowered your foot now fire in reverse, or concentrically.
 The muscles pull up on the arch, knee, and hip to get your foot back to a rigid, supinated, position.
 Again, this is ideal.

 It’s worth noting that you shouldn’t have to force these motions.
 Don’t think to yourself, “Ok, land on out outside of my foot, allow it to pronate, and the pull back to the first and second toe.”
 Your body knows how to operate and what’s best.
 Instead, work on balance and strength.

 Most feet start in the right position, but lack the strength and balance to appropriately progress through the other stages.
 Week feet allow for the foot to overpronate, over stretching tissue and preventing a solid pushoff through the second and third toes.